Skip to main content

 • No. of students admitted per year: 4

 • Entry requirements: All entry requirements are A-Level standard or equivalent, unless otherwise stated.
-Latin or Classical Greek to A-Level for the three-year course.
-Some experience of Classical Greek is desirable, but the Intensive Greek programme caters for those beginning from scratch.
+For the three-year course, Latin or Classical Greek to A-Level is required; some experience of Classical Greek is desirable, but the Intensive Greek programme caters for those beginning from scratch.
 Highly desirable are essay-based subjects and, particularly for those without experience of ancient languages, modern languages.

 • Typical offer: A*AA

-You can study Classics at Girton whether or not you have studied Latin and/or Classical Greek.
-There are different versions of the three-year course depending on whether you have two ancient language A-Levels or one, and there is a four-year course, whose first year focuses on Latin and then Greek, for those who have never studied either ancient language, or who have less than A-level experience in Latin.
+The three-year Classics Course takes account of whether you have two ancient language A-Levels or one.
+The four-year version of the course, whose first year focuses on Latin and then Greek, is for those who have never studied either ancient language, or who have less than A-level experience in Latin.
 This course is unique in the UK in enabling students to take both Latin and Classical Greek from scratch to a high level.
-Whatever your interests and whatever experience you have in studying the culture, literature and languages of the Greece and Roman world, we strongly encourage you to explore Classics as early and as widely as possible.
+Moreover, the Faculty and College aim to ensure that at some point in the Classics degree, whatever strand of the course students follow, they receive support to explore Classical lands first-hand.

 Classics students go on to follow a fascinatingly diverse range of career paths.
 International relations, law, management, the media, the civil service, accountancy and teaching are all popular tracks.
 Some graduates do continue in research, both in Classics and in other disciplines, or apply their skills to work in archives, libraries and museums.
 Recent interviews with major employers have confirmed that they have a high opinion of Classicists as potential employees.